Darwinner

 Image result for ostrich face

-[For the record, she was supposed to be conjugating the present tense of avoir]
+(for the record, she was supposed to be conjugating the present tense of avoir)

 “Can you narrow it down a bit for me?”
+I wasn’t sure where she was going with it.

-“Well, something had to start something so what started everything?”
+“Well, something had to start something… so what started everything?”
 Lucy wondered.

 “What do you mean, sir?” she persisted.